Taxation of international executives

 Individuals resident in Canada are subject to Canadian income tax on their worldwide income, regardless of where it is earned or where it is received, and they are eligible for a potential credit or deduction for foreign taxes paid on income derived from foreign sources.

 There are few specific rules in the Income Tax Act of Canada for determining whether an individual is resident in Canada.
 Each case is usually decided based on the application to an individual’s facts of criteria developed by Canadian jurisprudence and applied by the Canada Revenue Agency (“CRA”), which is the federal tax authority.
-By commencing long-term or permanent employment, acquiring a dwelling place, moving one’s family into the country/territory, and establishing multiple secondary residential ties with Canada (such as acquiring Canadian bank and investment accounts, club and/or professional memberships, a provincial health card and/or a provincial driver’s license), an individual may establish Canadian residency at a specific point in time.
+By commencing long-term or permanent employment, acquiring a dwelling place, moving one’s family into the country/jurisdiction, and establishing multiple secondary residential ties with Canada (such as acquiring Canadian bank and investment accounts, club and/or professional memberships, a provincial health card and/or a provincial driver’s license), an individual may establish Canadian residency at a specific point in time.
 Canadian residency may also be established by virtue of the taxpayer’s clear intention to remain in Canada for a lengthy or indefinite period.
 Where residence is established by reference to the occurrence of particular events on or by a specific date in a calendar year, the individuals are taxed as Canadian residents for the part of the year that commences from that date and as non-residents for the preceding portion of that year.
+When residency is terminated by reference to the occurrence of particular events, individuals are taxed as Canadian residents for the period of 1 January to the date residency ends, and as non-residents for the remainder of that year,

 Non-resident individuals are subject to Canadian income taxes, calculated at the same graduated rates applicable to residents, on the following types of Canadian-source income: